 How much new housing supply it will deliver

 The Fund will deliver a new housing supply in a variety of forms.
-The construction program will prioritise developments that include social and affordable housing, and the rental subsidy program will utilise existing private dwellings to increase the available supply of subsidised housing.
+The construction program will prioritise developments that include social and affordable housing, and the rental subsidy program will utilise newly built dwellings to increase the available supply of subsidised housing.

 The mix is expected to change over time in order to best achieve targeted social outcomes, which are to be revisited on an annual basis through the annual planning process.